amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 5. computation on radius of curvature and deviation to center point of lane. (radius of curvature formula)
 6. unwarp the detected lane back to original image (front view). (use warpPerspective function)

-The implemented pipeline performs reasonably well on the entire example video, except at this [moment]https://youtu.be/mBHRAK3qlGI?t=41
+The implemented pipeline performs reasonably well on the entire example video, except at this [moment](https://youtu.be/mBHRAK3qlGI?t=41), which is influenced by the shadow of the trees.
+One possible solution for this issue will be integrate the detection with bayseian filtering to smooth the temporal transition for the lane detection.